Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ### Miscellaneous
 - **Common or Rare Labels**: Flavor text; no gameplay impact.
+- **Hidden Abilities**: Hidden Abilities will be marked with a `[H]`
+- **Speed Information**:
+    + **Slow**: `1.4 m/s` *or lower*
+    + **Normal**: `1.6 m/s`
+    + **Fast**: `2.5 m/s`
+    + **Very Fast**: `2.7 m/s`
+    + **Extremely Fast**: `3 m/s` *Only Revenant, Deogen, Moroi*
+    ---
+    + **Players Walk Speed**: `1.6 m/s`
+    + **Players Sprint Speed**: `3 m/s`

 ## Spirit 👻

 ### Hunting
+- **Speed**: Normal (`1.6 m/s`)
-- **No-Hunt Timer**: 180 seconds when using a Smudge Stick.
+- **No-Hunt Timer**: Extended to 180 seconds (3 minutes) when using a Smudge Stick.

 ### Strengths and Weaknesses
-- **Weaknesses**: Highly susceptible to Smudge Sticks.
+- **Weaknesses**: Extremely vulnerable to Smudge Sticks; using one extends the No-Hunt Timer to 3 minutes.

 ## Wraith 👻

 ### Hunting
-- **Speed**: Accelerates when targeting.
+- **Speed**: Normal (`1.6 m/s`)
+- **Behavior**: Cannot teleport during hunts.

 ### Strengths and Weaknesses
-- **Strengths**: Teleports near players, leaves EMF at teleport point.
+- **Strengths**: Teleports to/near players and leaves an EMF reading at the teleport point. `[H]`
-- **Weaknesses**: Rarely touches ground; can be detected with Salt and Motion Sensors.
+- **Weaknesses**: Rarely touches the ground, making it immune to Salt.
+Use Motion Sensors above Salt for easy detection.

 ### Interactions
 - **Spirit Box**: Highly responsive.
-- **Post-Teleport Behavior**: Walks back to its favorite room.
+- **Post-Teleport Behavior**: Returns to its preferred room after teleporting.

 ## Phantom 👻

 ### Hunting
-- **Speed**: Accelerates when targeting.
+- **Speed**: Normal (`1.6 m/s`)
-- **Blink Rate**: Longer blink duration during hunts.
+- **Blink Rate**: Exhibits extended periods of invisibility during hunts, making it especially difficult to see.
+When it does appear, it's for a much shorter duration than other ghosts. `[H]`

 ### Strengths and Weaknesses
-- **Strengths**: Sets a path to a player and leaves EMF level 2 at the start.
+- **Strengths**: Sets a path to a player and leaves an EMF level 2 reading at the start of its path.
-- **Weaknesses**: Disappears when photographed during a ghost event.
+- **Weaknesses**: Disappears when photographed during ghost events and potentially hunts as well.

 ### Interactions
-- **Photographic Evidence**: Confirm by checking photo label for "Ghost."
+- **Photographic Evidence**: If a photo label reads "Ghost," the Phantom will not be visible in the photograph.

 ## Poltergeist 👻

 ### Hunting
+- **Speed**: Normal (`1.6 m/s`)
-- **Object Throwing**: Throws multiple items rapidly.
+- **Object Throwing**: Capable of rapidly throwing multiple objects simultaneously during hunts.

 ### Strengths and Weaknesses
-- **Strengths**: Throws items with force and reduces sanity by 2% per item.
+- **Strengths**: Throws objects with extreme force and reduces player sanity by 2% for each object thrown. `[H]`

 ### Interactions
-- **Object Throwing**: 100% chance every 0.5 seconds.
+- **Object Throwing**: Guarantees object throwing every 0.5 seconds if objects are nearby, making it highly active in cluttered environments.

 ## Banshee 👻

 ### Hunting
-- **Target Selection**: Focuses on one target unless they leave the house.
-- **Speed**: Accelerates when targeting.
+- **Speed**: Normal (`1.6 m/s`)
+- **Target Selection**: As soon as the house door is unlocked, the Banshee selects a single player as its primary target.
+This target remains fixed unless the player either dies or leaves the game.
+If the chosen target steps outside the house, the Banshee will temporarily switch its focus to another player until the initial target re-enters the house.
+- **Sanity**: Hunts are initiated only based on the sanity level of the chosen target, beginning when it drops to 50% or lower.

 ### Strengths and Weaknesses
-- **Strengths**: Reduces player's sanity by 15% during specific events.
+- **Strengths**: Drains 15% of the player's sanity during specific events.
+- **Weaknesses**: Frequently engages in singing events, which makes it easier to identify.
+Note: This does not apply during hunts.

 ### Interactions
-- **Sound Behavior**: 30% chance to emit a scream via the Para Mic.
+- **Sound Behavior**: 30% chance to emit a scream detectable via the Para Mic.
+- **Roaming**: Actively roams towards its chosen target, making it more predictable in its movements.

 ## Jinn 👻

 ### Hunting
-- **Speed**: Normal speed; speeds up significantly when it sees its target and maintains line of sight.
+- **Speed**: Moves at a normal speed of `1.6 m/s` when out of line of sight, but will return to normal speeds when close to a player.
+When the Jinn spots its target, the speed accelerates to `2.5 m/s` when the Jinn sees its target and maintains line of sight.
-- **Sanity**: Hunts when player sanity drops to 50% or lower.

 ### Strengths and Weaknesses
-- **Strengths**: Drops player's sanity by 2% when close.
-Will not turn off the breaker but might overload it by turning on lights.
+- **Strengths**: Lowers player sanity by 2% when close.
+Cannot turn off the breaker but can overload it by activating multiple lights, causing the breaker to trip.
-- **Weaknesses**: Abilities are ineffective if the breaker is off.
+- **Weaknesses**: Loses effectiveness if the electrical breaker is off.

 ### Interactions
-- **Electrical Behavior**: Puts an EMF level 2 on the breaker when close to players.
+- **Electrical Behavior**: Produces an EMF level 2 reading near the breaker when in proximity to players.
+- **Breaker Interaction**: The Jinn will not manually turn off the breaker.
+However, it can cause it to trip by turning on lights throughout the house.
+You can distinguish this from a manually turned-off breaker by checking the position of the light switches.
+If they are in the 'off' position, the breaker was tripped, potentially indicating a Jinn.

 ## Mare 👻

 ### Hunting
+- **Speed**: Normal (`1.6 m/s`).
-- **Light Sensitivity**: Hunts at 60% sanity in dark places and 40% in lit places.
-Not applicable in Nightmare mode.
+- **Light Sensitivity**: Initiates a hunt at 60% player sanity in dark areas and 40% in lit areas.
+Inapplicable in Nightmare mode.
-- **Speed**: Normal speed.

 ### Strengths and Weaknesses
-- **Strengths**: Breaks lights more frequently during ghost events.
-Becomes less active in well-lit rooms.
+- **Strengths**: Has a higher chance of breaking lights during ghost events.
+Less active when the area is well-lit.
-- **Weaknesses**: Cannot turn on light switches, keyboards, or TVs (but can turn on cars).
+- **Weaknesses**: Cannot operate light switches, keyboards, or TVs, but can turn on cars.

 ### Interactions
-- **Light Behavior**: Will try to roam away or switch rooms if lights are on in its current room.
-Instantly turns off light switches in its room.
+- **Light Behavior**: Will move to a different room or reduce activity if lights are turned on in its current location.
+Instantly deactivates light switches in its vicinity.

 ## Revenant 👻